 Scheduling the Global Entry Interview

 Once your application is reviewed and conditionally approved, you will received an email stating there is a message in your Trusted Traveler Program (TTP) account.
-(It took about 2-3 weeks for Patti’s application to be reviewed but Matilda’s took only about a week.)
-The message instructs you to schedule an interview at one of the Global Entry Enrollment Centers within 30 days.
+The message instructs you to schedule an interview at one of the Global Entry Enrollment Centers.
 After logging in, we were able to print off a letter with the conditional approval and schedule an appointment for an interview online.

 Interviews are available at the various Global Entry enrollment centers.
 The enrollment centers used to be located at major airports and borders but there are now a few centers in several cities.
 Availability for interviews varies by enrollment center – for example, Chicago O’Hare did not have any appointments for 2 months but if you keep logging in you can frequently find an earlier opening if someone has cancelled.
 If you need to change your interview you are able to reschedule interviews online as well.
 However according to the website, any changes within 24 hours of the appointment must be done by contacting the enrollment center directly.

 According to the letter, the following documents should be brought to the interview: